-For information on the Urgent Care Centers near you, you can check the online Provider Director on myCigna.com or Cigna.com, or by calling a customer service representative at the number listed on the back or your MILA/Cigna I.D. card.
+For information on the Urgent Care Centers near you, you can check the online Provider Directory on myCigna.com or by calling a customer service representative at the number listed on the back or your MILA/Cigna I.D. card.